-7.)
 Nelson Ghost Town

-As you drive for miles into the desert you will begin to wonder if this is a hoax, you start to see mirages that look like lakes, just as you are about to turn around you finally arrive to the amazingly awesome ghost town of Nelson.
+As you drive for miles into the desert you will begin to wonder if this is a hoax, you start to see mirages that look like lakes.
+Just as you are about to turn around you finally arrive at the amazingly awesome ghost town of Nelson.

 Pro Tip: If you are taking professional pictures there is a fee to use the site.
 They also offer tours for a price.

-8.)
 Try All The Cokes of the World

 Do you love Coke?
 Do you like haute cuisine from far away lands?
-If you so then this is for you!
-While you are walking the strip swing by the Coca Cola Store, make you way up to the second floor and order the Tastes of the World.
+If you do then this is for you!
+While you are walking the strip swing by the Coca Cola Store, make your way up to the second floor and order the Tastes of the World.
 It is the best $8.00 you will spend and technically you are educating yourself on Cokes from afar.

-Nothing screams classic Vegas like Fremont Street.
+Nothing screams classic Vegas, like Fremont Street.
 This is the Vegas that we have seen in the movies since we were young!
 The beloved marquises greet you and the musical muses of Elvis echo through the streets.

 Pro Tip: It can get crowded and can be kinda dirty.
 I don’t know if I would trust the $6.99 Prime Rib buffets down here either.
 Just remember, you get what you pay for and that may be Hepatitis A.

-10.)
 Historic Railroad Trail

-Pro Tip: This is not a shady hike, wear sunscreen and bring water!
+Pro Tip: This is not a shady hike, wear sunscreen, and bring water!
 It gets super hot and there is no shade, other than in the tunnels.